Yuqi7631/Lasor_Project/README.md

-# Laser_Project
+# Lasor_Project
-The laser project of the Software Carpentry course.
+The lasor project of the Software Carpentry course.